Chitrak07/Login2exploreInternship/HRAdminDashboard/readme.md

 Performance of JsonPowerDB
 # Works Fine adds Employee data to DataBase but login feature is not yet added will be available soon

+Ease of use of jpdb-commons.js

+Very easy just use this code in the last before the body closes -

+<script type='text/javascript' src="http://login2explore.com/jpdb/resources/js/0.0.4/jpdb-commons.js"></script>

+Release History

+# Beta 0.0.1

+Release Notes

+Added Employe detail form and all front end.
+Login/Register Feature yet to come